atom-haskell/ide-haskell/README.md

   [`hlint`](https://github.com/ndmitchell/hlint) - Required by `haskell-ghc-mod`
   if you choose to install that plugin

-The most reliable way to build all of these executable binaries is to use `stack install`.
+The most reliable way to build these executable binaries is to use `stack install`.
+Note that `ide-haskell` currently only supports `cabal` and does not yet support `stack`-based Haskell projects; for now we are only using `stack` to build the executables that `ide-haskell` depends on.

 Run the following commands from a command line terminal after you finish installing the minimal Haskell toolchain:

 ```bash
 $ stack install stylish-haskell